top of page

 MPM Gerardo Blizter Deputy Director.
 Development and Operations at Habitat for Humanity Argentina, former volunteer leader for PMI Education Foundation.

-The Commitments:
+The compromises:

 SIAgile declares and recognizes the following commitments taken as key to social impact projects: